isabella232/roxanarobinson.com/content/news/the-rivalry-between-ida-and-georgia-o-keeffe.md

 ---
 date: 2019-09-11T16:51:25-04:00
-title: '"The Rivalry Between Ida and Georgia O''Keeffe"'
+title: '"The Rivalry Between Ida and Georgia O''Keeffe," in *The New Yorker*'
 description: ''
 images:
 - file: ''